GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 4.4 Optimizing citations and sources

 To be cited by Perplexity or SearchGPT, your content must itself cite high-authority sources (.gov, .edu, research sites).
-By creating a network of trust, you become a credible node in the AI knowledge graph.
+By creating a network of trust, you become a credible node in the AI's knowledge graph.

 4.5 Authoritative tone and neutrality